elgas/work-out-generator/README.md

 # Work-out Generator

     This a web application that offers the user the possibility to select work-outs for their training routine.
-    Project is on its initial phase, progress hindered.
-Meanwhile worki is going on to complete the project.
+    Project is on its initial phase.
+Meanwhile work is going on to complete the project.

 ## User Experience (UX)